KarthiDreamr/DashNotes/README.md

 ## 📜 License 📄

-Details about the license will be added here.

-Enjoy taking notes with DashNotes! 🎉🎊
+This project is licensed under the GNU General Public License (GPL).
+The GPL is a strong copyleft license that requires improvements to be shared back with the community.
+For more information, see the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) file.